 UCLA SETI science and communications team | Credit: Ben Paul and UCLA SETI n February 14, 2023, UCLA SETI launched a citizen science collaboration to share the excitement of the search for life in the universe with the general public.
 The platform is designed for ages 9-99 and is accessible at arewealone.earth.
 After a quick tutorial, volunteers can classify UCLA SETI data and identify interesting signals; in the process, they are helping us train artificial intelligence tools that will accelerate our search.
 Nearly 20,000 volunteers have joined the collaboration so far.
-UCLA graduate student Megan Li, who leads the data analysis, said: "Humanity's most prokel-Meadow.
+UCLA graduate student Megan Li, who leads the data analysis, said: "Humanity's most profound discovery could be a few clicks away."
+The citizen science collaboration is built on the Zooniverse platform with funding from The Planetary Society, the NASA Citizen Science Seed Funding Program, and a generous gift from Robert Meadow and Carrie Menkel-Meadow.
 SETI researchers must frequently overcome the "giggle factor" even though the search for technosignatures - evidence of technological activity - and the search for biosignatures - evidence of biological activity - are highly complementary.
 Certain technosignatures, such as extraterrestrial radio

-Are We Alone in the Universe?
-UCLA SETI Launches Citizen Science Collaboration JEAN-LUC MARGOT found discovery could be a few clicks away."
-The citizen science collaboration is built on the Zooniverse platform with funding from The Planetary Society, the NASA Citizen Science Seed Funding Program, and a generous gift from Robert Meadow and Carrie Menemissions concentrated in a narrow range of frequencies, are advantageous because they have no false positives and can be detected throughout the Galaxy.
+٩ PHOTO Are We Alone in the Universe?
+UCLA SETI Launches Citizen Science Collaboration emissions concentrated in a narrow range of frequencies, are advantageous because they have no false positives and can be detected throughout the Galaxy.
 In contrast, biosignatures are prone to false positives and can be detected only around the Sun and nearby stars, a volume that is a million times smaller.
 Do you think that the first unambiguous evidence for extraterrestrial life will be biological or technological in nature?
 Learn more about UCLA SETI or join our collaboration at our website!
 WEB: seti.ucla.edu